We need to go deeper in uncovering the reasons behind depression, anxiety and eating disorders in women.

 ADHD, previously referred to as a childhood disorder, typically presents itself in boys as ‘Dennis the Menace’ hyperactive behavior.
 In girls, it’s often more subtle.

 When girls are diagnosed, it is not until age 12; diagnosis for boys can occur as early as age seven.
-The diagnosis for boys in nearly doubled.
 Girl’s symptoms intensify as estrogen increases during puberty, and for boys during puberty the symptoms lessen.
 And, the manual of the American Psychiatric Association, (APA) the DSM-IV, identifies males as primarily having ADHD.

 In a recent podcast interview with ADDitude magazine, Michelle Novotni, Ph.D. stated these reasons the diagnosis in women gets missed: